By Steve & Tamami Laser

 Note: Prices, features and specifications for Japanese market models are subject to change without notice.
 Prices include consumption tax but do not include insurance premium, other taxes and cost related to vehicle registration in Japan.

-News source, photos and video courtesy Honda Motor Co.
+News source and photos courtesy Honda Motor Co.
 Ltd., and Honda Access Corp.

 Story (text) © 2018 CarNichiWa.com